kibade/samba-ad-dc/Create-AD-DC-Samba4.md

 SUBNET_MASK             network subnet mask
-GATEWAY                 network gateway address (default route) DOMAIN_FQDN             fully-qualified domain name HOSTNAME                host name
+GATEWAY                 network gateway address (default route) DOMAIN_FQDN             fully-qualified domain name DOMAIN                  short domain name, in ALL CAPS REALM                   same as ${DOMAIN_FQDN}, but in ALL CAPS ADMIN_PASSWORD          the Administrator password HOSTNAME                host name
 NTP_SERVER1             FQDN of NTP server to synch with DNS_FORWARDER           IP address of the DNS forwarder